publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schII/m__us_usc_t7_s7213.md

     (d) __Additional rice allocation__

-        In addition to the adjustments required under subsection (c) of this section, the amount allocated under subsection (b) of this section for rice contract payments shall be increased by $8,500,000 for each of fiscal years 1997 through 2002.
+        In addition to the adjustments required under subsection (c), the amount allocated under subsection (b) for rice contract payments shall be increased by $8,500,000 for each of fiscal years 1997 through 2002.

     (e) __Exclusion of certain amounts from contract payments__

-        Any amount added pursuant to paragraphs (1) and (2) of subsection (c) of this section to the amount available under subsection (a) of this section for a fiscal year and paid to owners and producers under a contract shall not be treated as a contract payment for purposes of [section 7215 of this title][/us/usc/t7/s7215] or section 1308(1)  <sup>\[1\]</sup>  <sup><sup> 1 See References in text note below. </sup></sup>  of this title.
+        Any amount added pursuant to paragraphs (1) and (2) of subsection (c) to the amount available under subsection (a) for a fiscal year and paid to owners and producers under a contract shall not be treated as a contract payment for purposes of [section 7215 of this title][/us/usc/t7/s7215] or section 1308(1)  <sup>\[1\]</sup>  <sup><sup> 1 See References in text note below. </sup></sup>  of this title.
 However, the amount of a payment covered by this subsection may not exceed $50,000 per person.

     (f) __Effect of payment limitation__

-        The amount available under subsection (a) of this section for a fiscal year shall be reduced by an amount equal to the total amount of contract payments for the fiscal year that owners and producers forgo as a result of operation of the payment limitation under section 1308(1) 1 of this title.
+        The amount available under subsection (a) for a fiscal year shall be reduced by an amount equal to the total amount of contract payments for the fiscal year that owners and producers forgo as a result of operation of the payment limitation under section 1308(1) 1 of this title.

 ([Pub.
 L. 104–127, title I, § 113][/us/pl/104/127/s113], Apr.
 4, 1996, [110 Stat.
 900][/us/stat/110/900].)